nazuna315/helsinki/README.md

 ### Config file

-Profiles are stored in `~/.config/helsinki/helsinki.toml`:
+Profiles are stored in `~/.config/helsinki/helsinki.toml`.
+You can edit this file directly instead of using `helsinki config`:

 ```toml
 [work]